Michelle Obama: Foreign trips

 In January 2015, Obama traveled to Saudi Arabia alongside her husband, following the death of King Abdullah.
 She received criticism for not covering her head in a nation where women are forbidden from publicly not doing so, though Obama was defended for being a foreigner and thus not having to submit to Saudi Arabia's customs, even being praised in some corners.
 Obama was neither greeted nor acknowledged by King Salman during the encounter.

 In June 2015, Obama undertook a weeklong trip to London and three Italian cities.
 In London, she spoke with students about international education for adolescent girls and met with both British prime minister David Cameron and Prince Harry.
 She was joined by her two daughters and mother.
 In November, she spent a week in Qatar, her first official visit to the Middle East.
 She continued advancing her initiative for international education for women by speaking at the 2015 World Innovation Summit for Education for her "Let Girls Learn" initiative in Doha, Qatar, and touring a school in Amman, Jordan, where she met with female students.
 During the Qatar trip, Obama had intended to visit Jordan as well, but the trip was canceled due to weather conditions.
-In Jordan, Obama had intended to visit an Amman school, which had been constructed with assistance from U.S. funds.
+In Jordan, Obama had intended to visit an Amman school that had been constructed with assistance from U.S. funds.

 In March 2016, Obama accompanied her husband and children to Cuba in a trip that was seen by the administration as having the possibility of positively impacting relations between the country and America.
 Later that month, the first couple and their daughters traveled to Argentina, meeting with Argentine president Mauricio Macri.